hungryram/pricilladettmer/content/blog/how-kabrita-helped-heal-my-baby-ecezma.md

 +++
 HOW KABRITA HELPED HEAL MY BABY’S EZCEMA

-I would like to start off with saying this is NOT a sponsored post from Kabrita.
 This is from my experience and would like to share with you my story, and I would like to add that while Kabrita goat milk has made a significant difference, I still had to maintain a strict skincare/daily routine in order to keep his skin from flaring up.
 Everything I've tried has been okayed by Leo's doctor, but might not be the same for you.
 Please read the disclaimer below, and talk with your provider before trying anything.

 **MILK-BASED FORMULA EXPERIENCE:**